Q: What does the complaint letter mean?

 Q: If I decide to appeal, what do I need to do?

-A: First, review the Academic and Disciplinary Appeals policy in the Student Handbook.
+A: First, read University Student Conduct Code Article XI, the Student Conduct Review Process policy in the Student Handbook.
 You must then file a written request, based on the criteria outlined in the Student Handbook.
-All letters of appeal should be addressed to the Vice President of Student Engagement.
+All letters of appeal should be addressed and sent to the Dean of Students and Assistant Provost for Student Affairs.
 Your letter must explain in detail the grounds on which an appeal should be reviewed.
 An appeal review will not be a "re-hearing" of your case.

-Upon receipt of your letter, the appeals review officer will make a preliminary decision to accept or reject the case based on the evidence you present in support of one or more of the appeals criteria.
-You will receive a letter from the appeals review officer with his/her decision on your appeal request.
-If your request is granted, you will schedule an appointment for an Appeal Review.
+Upon receipt of your letter, the appeals officer will make a preliminary decision to accept or reject the case based on the evidence you present in support of one or more of the appeals criteria.
+You will receive a letter from the appeals officer with their decision on your appeal request.

 Q: Why are similar violations handled differently?

-A: Students who are responsible for violating University policy and/or procedure will be assigned an appropriate sanction based on the nature of the violation, the severity of the violation, the judicial history of the student, and/or other criteria as determined by the judicial officer.
+A: Students who are responsible for violating University policy and/or procedure will be assigned an appropriate sanction based on the nature of the violation, the severity of the violation, the student conduct history of the student, and/or other criteria as determined by the student conduct hearing officer.
 Sanctions are typically based on precedent set by other similar cases.
 However, since no two cases or students are exactly the same, sanctions may vary for seemingly similar incidents.

 For a listing of possible sanctions, please view the Student Handbook.
-This is not an all-inclusive list as sanctions are at the discretion of the judicial officer.
+This is not an all-inclusive list as sanctions are at the discretion of the student conduct hearing officer.

 A: All student conduct and related files are maintained for a period of no less than four years after your separation from the University.
 Records may be destroyed at that time.
 Disciplinary records may be retained for longer periods of time or permanently if specified in the terms of disciplinary sanctions.
-Your judicial record is not part of your academic transcript, unless you are suspended or permanently dismissed from the University.
+Your student conduct record is not part of your academic transcript.

-Q: Who has access to my judicial record?
+Q: Who has access to my student conduct record?

-Students with judicial records must sign a consent form before this information can be released to other individuals.
+Students with student conduct records must sign a consent form before this information can be released to other individuals.
 However, under the recent amendments to FERPA (Family Educational Rights and Privacy Act of 1974), parents of students under age 21 can be notified in writing if their son or daughter is found responsible for a violation of the Alcohol or Drug Policy.
-It is recommended that you inform your parents of all incidents that result in judicial sanctions.
+It is recommended that you inform your parents of all incidents that result in student conduct sanctions.
 Keeping this type of information from your parents can make matters worse if additional violations occur.

 Q: What should I do if I can't make it to my review?

-A: If for a legitimate reason you cannot make it to your review, call the Judicial Officer in charge of your case immediately.
+A: If for a legitimate reason you cannot make it to your review, call the student conduct hearing officer in charge of your case immediately.
 That person will ascertain whether or not you will be excused and allowed to reschedule.
 If you do not show up for a hearing, the case will be decided based on the available facts.

 Q: What should I wear to the review?